bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/numeric.md

 Description
 -----------

 Like [`Intl.Locale.caseFirst`](casefirst), `numeric` represents a modification to the collation rules utilized by the locale. `numeric` is a [`Boolean`](../../boolean) value, which means that it can be either `true` or `false`.
 If `numeric` is set to `false`, there will be no special handling of numeric values in strings.
 If `numeric` is set to `true`, then the locale will take numeric characters into account when collating strings.
 This special numeric handling means that sequences of decimal digits will be compared as numbers.
-For example, the string “A-21” will be considered less than “A-123”.
+For example, the string "A-21” will be considered less than "A-123”.

 Examples
 --------

 ### Setting the numeric value via the locale string

-In the [Unicode locale string spec](https://www.unicode.org/reports/tr35/), the values that `numeric` represents correspond to the key `kn`. `kn` is considered a locale string “extension subtag”.
+In the [Unicode locale string spec](https://www.unicode.org/reports/tr35/), the values that `numeric` represents correspond to the key `kn`. `kn` is considered a locale string "extension subtag”.
 These subtags add additional data about the locale, and are added to locale identifiers by using the `-u` extension key.
 Thus, the `numeric` value can be added to the initial locale identifier string that is passed into the [`Locale`](locale) constructor.
 To set the `numeric` value, first add the `-u` extension key to the string.
 Next, add the `-kn` extension key to indicate that you are adding a value for `numeric`.
 Finally, add the `numeric` value to the string.
 If you want to set `numeric` to `true`, adding the `kn` key will suffice.
-To set the value to `false`, you must specify in by adding “`false`” after the `kn` key.
+To set the value to `false`, you must specify in by adding "`false`” after the `kn` key.

     let numericViaStr = new Intl.Locale("fr-Latn-FR-u-kn-false");
     console.log(numericStr.numeric); // Prints "false"